Opentrons/opentrons/CONTRIBUTING.md

 make term host=${some_other_ip_address}
 ```

-If the robot is on buildroot and `make term` complains about not having a key, you may need to install a public key on the robot.
+If  `make term` complains about not having a key, you may need to install a public key on the robot.
 To do this, create an ssh key and install it:

 ```shell
 ssh-keygen # note the path you save the key to